Auties00/Cobalt/README.md

             .build(); // Create the message
     api.sendMessage(chat, location);
     ```
-  > **_IMPORTANT:_** Updating the position of a live location message is not supported as of now out of the box.
-  > The tools to do so, though, are in the API.
+  > **_IMPORTANT:_** Live location updates are not supported by Whatsapp multi-device.
+No ETA has been given for a fix.

 - Group invite
     ```java